joshmarinacci/meowlang/blog1/blog1.md

 # Ohm: Parsers Made Easy

 Parsers are an incredibly useful software libraries.
-Why conceptually simple, they can be challenging to implement and are often considered a dark art of computer science.
+While conceptually simple, they can be challenging to implement and are often considered a dark art of computer science.
+In this blog series, I'll show you why you don't need to be Harry Potter to master parsers.

-This blog series will show that it doesn't have to be magic.
-We will explore a new open source Javascript library called Ohm which makes parsers easy to build and reuse.
-In this series we will use Ohm to recognize numbers, build a calculator, and more.
-By the end of this series you will have created a complete programming language *in under 200 lines of code*.
+We'll explore a new open source Javascript library called Ohm that makes building parsers easy and easier to reuse.
+In this series, we will use Ohm to recognize numbers, build a calculator, and more.
+By the end of this series you will have created a complete programming language *in under 200 lines of code."
-I hope to show you that this new powerful tool will let you do things that you might have thought impossible otherwise.
+This powerful tool will let you do things that you might have thought impossible otherwise.

-## Why are Parsers Hard?
+## Why Parsers are Hard

 Parsers are useful.
 There are lots of times you might need a parser.
 A new file format might come along that you need to process and no one else has written a library for it yet.
 Or maybe you find files in an old file format and the existing parsers aren't built for the platform you need.
 I've seen this happen over and over.
 Code will come and go but data is forever.

 Fundamentally parsers are simple: just transform one data structure into another.

 The challenge that parsers have historically been surprisingly difficult to write, and most of the existing tools are old and assume a fair amount of arcane computer science knowledge.
 If you took a compilers class in college the textbook may well have techniques from the 1970s.
 Fortunately, parser technology has improved a great deal since then.

 Typically a parser is created by defining what you want to parse using a special syntax called a [formal grammar](https://en.wikipedia.org/wiki/Formal_grammar).